 Also inside the Church is a framed scroll, which commemorates the members of the Parish who served during World War Two.
 The scroll lists the following names;

 Dennis Howells, ARMY.

 Frederick James, ARMY

 William Nicholas, ARMY

 Brindley Edwards, R.A.F.

 In addition, but not listed on the scroll was the single casualty of the area to have lost his life during World War Two.

 William Joseph Canton, Private, 5111738, Royal Warwickshire Regiment.
-William was the Son of John H. and Lilian Canton, of Stackpole.
-He served with the 1/7th Battalion, The Royal Warwickshire Regiment, which was a Territorial unit, and had fought in France during the retreat to Dunkirk in 1940.
+William was the son of John Henry Canton and Lilian Canton (nee Gwyther), of Stackpole.
+He enlisted into the army and served with the 1/7th Battalion, The Royal Warwickshire Regiment, a Territorial Army unit which had fought in France during the retreat to Dunkirk in 1940.
 Members of the Battalion were infamously murdered by the S.S. after their surrender.
 After the Normandy Landings of 6 June 1944, the 1/7th Warwicks landed at Queen Beach on 29 June.
 The first engagement for the 1/7th was on 8 July 1944, to capture the village of St Contest.
 It was a hard fought battle as they were up against the first-rate 25th SS Panzer Grenadiers.
 Even so by 6.30pm they had reached their objective having lost 26 men and 96 wounded.
 William was killed just days later, on 17 July 1944.
 He was 26 years old, and is commemorated on the Bayeux Memorial, France.
 William is also commemorated on the War Memorial at Stackpole Elidor.